james-york/james-york.github.io/_posts/2020-04-04-about-the-playground.md

 | Provide spaces and tools to encourage play, to exercise ideas, and build up strengths.   	| Provides a space and tools, linked by tags, to help practitioners play, share, and build ideas with others.  	|
 | Are often outdoors  	|  A place outside of typical academia.
 Experiment with playful, atypical, radical, or modern yet impactful academic publication formats 	|
 |   Flexible.
 Allow for structured and unstructured play.	|   Flexible.
 Submitted items can be: *works in progress (WIPs), conversation starters, think pieces*, but may also be **peer-reviewed and published** (let us give you the badge you deserve!)|

+[^1]: Yes, your lesson plans, games, and other playful pieces can count towards your academic level up!